 On the Clip page, your Twitch ID is at the top, and under the video is the Broadcaster's name, the game they were playing, and the title of their stream.

-Clips are also integrated with Chat and with Channel Feed so that when you share a Clip, the URL is displayed as a thumbnail preview with additional info about the Clip.
+Clips are also integrated with Chat, Channel Feed, and Pulse so that when you share a Clip, the URL is displayed as a thumbnail preview with additional info about the Clip.
 You can also create Clips with a keyboard shortcut (Alt+X on PC/Option+X on Mac).

-HELPFUL HINT Clips grabs the video from about 25 seconds before and five seconds after you click the Clips button, just in case the best parts of the stream were not quite done when you click the button.
-If you missed Clipping the right moment, you can also make Clips from VODs!
+HELPFUL HINT You can also make Clips from VODs!
 Just go to the past broadcasts page and find the VOD you were watching, skip to the segment, and hit that Clip button.

 Clips made on your channel are saved and appear in a list on the second tab, Clips of my Channel.
 Plays are updated every 15 minutes and are counted for Clips created after August 11th, 2016.
-Any Clip that has 10 views will appear in this list, and are listed in reverse-chronological order.
+Recent Clips will appear in this list, and are listed in reverse-chronological order.

 A video sidebar pops out whenever you view a Clip from your library for easy review: